-Putin denies meddling in US election
+Putin calls US election meddling claims 'lies'

 Asked directly on Thursday whether Russia interfered in the election, Putin said: "Read my lips: No."

-He was speaking at a panel session in the Russian city of Archangel.
+Putin's comments are the President's most emphatic denial of the accusations yet, and are the first he has directly made since Trump took office in January.

+Russian officials and spokespeople for Putin, however, have brushed off the claims several times as a political "witch hunt."

-Intelligence committees from both the House and Senate in the US are investigating alleged Russian interference in the US election, including possible ties between Russian officials and members of US President Donald Trump's campaign team.
-The FBI is also conducting its own investigation.
+The denial comes as intelligence committees from both the House and Senate in the US investigate the alleged interference in the US election, including possible ties between Russian officials and members of US President Donald Trump's campaign team.

 The US government publicly announced in October that it was "confident" Russia orchestrated the hacking of the Democratic National Committee (DNC) and other political organizations of the Democratic Party in the lead-up to the election.